-&lt;sup>3 Special exceptions (implementation waived for six years) to the tariffication rule are applied to agricultural products that meet several conditions, including the three criteria below.
-The exceptions are conditional upon set increases in minimum access opportunities (improving those of 3 percent and 5 percent, to those of 4 percent and 8 percent, respectively).
+Special exceptions (implementation waived for six years) to the tariff rule were applied to agricultural products that meet several conditions, including the three criteria below.
+The exceptions are conditional upon set increases in minimum access opportunities (increasing those of 3 percent and 5 percent, to those of 4 percent and 8 percent, respectively).
 The three criteria for special exceptions are: